meken/cloud-hackathons/hacks/agent-runtime-ops/README.md

 Our agent is now protected against malicious vectors and hosted on a scalable infrastructre, but we're not done yet.
 In real world customers can phrase their requests in unexpected ways and underlying foundation models or external APIs can introduce subtle behavior changes or hallucinations.

-In order to make sure that our agent keeps working properly we need to continously monitor its **behavior**. *Online Monitors* sample real user conversations from Cloud Trace / Cloud Logging and score them asynchronously against multi-turn AutoRater metrics.
-This creates a closed-loop *Quality Flywheel* to proactively catch quality drift before customers are impacted.
+In order to make sure that our agent keeps working properly we need to continously monitor its *behavior*. *Online Monitors* sample conversations from Cloud Trace / Cloud Logging and score them against multi-turn AutoRater metrics.
+This way we can proactively catch quality drift before customers are impacted.

 ### Description